Richard Trevithick was an eighteenth/nineteenth century inventor of steam engines

 1802: Trevithick takes out a Patent with his partner Andrew Vivian on the construction of steam engines to drive steam carriages and other purposes.
 Birth of daughter Elizabeth.
 Richard Trevithick builds his London Road Locomotive which runs between Leather Lane and Paddington via Oxford Street.

-1804: Builds his Pennydaren Locomotive for an iron rolling mill in Wales to transport iron along a track.
+1804: He builds his Pennydaren Locomotive for an iron rolling mill in Wales to transport iron along a track.

 1805: A copy of the Penydarren engine was made for the Wylam Colliery in Gateshead, Northumberland.
 Unfortunately the locomotive ran on wooden rails which could not take the weight and the project was abandoned.